Weekly

 worrywart? -Ouida

-RAY: Well, were more
+RAY: Well, we’re more

 worried about those big cigars she smokes, Ouida.